Do I need to get a new passport if I move home?

 Those looking to get the name changed in their passport after a wedding or civil partnership should send their marriage or civil partnership certificate when applying for a new passport as normal – this includes those who are choosing to use a double-barrelled surname to include their original name.
 You can apply for the new document online here.

-Do I need to inform the passport office I have got divorced?
+Do you need to inform the passport office about getting divorced?

 If you change your name after getting divorced, you will need to apply for a new passport.
 You will also need to send some additional documentation.